maiaha/github-pages-with-jekyll/_posts/2020-10-09-my-first-blog-post.md

+---
+title: "Learning to blog in GitHub with jekyll"
+date: 2020-10-09
+---
-2020/10/09 - Creating a new blog with jekyll in GitHub
+Creating a new blog post with jekyll in GitHub right now!